usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.3.1 Activation by Cardholder

-PIV Cards shall implement user-based cardholder activation to allow privileged operations using PIV credentials held by the card.
-At a minimum, the PIV Card shall implement PIN-based cardholder activation in support of interoperability across departments and agencies.
-Other card activation mechanisms (e.g., OCC card activation), only as specified in [SP 800-73], may be implemented and shall be discoverable.
-For PIN-based cardholder activation, the cardholder shall supply a numeric PIN.
-The verification data shall be transmitted to the PIV Card and checked by the card.
+PIV Cards SHALL implement user-based cardholder activation to allow privileged operations using PIV credentials held by the card.
+At a minimum, the PIV Card SHALL implement PIN-based cardholder activation in support of interoperability across departments and agencies.
+Other card activation mechanisms (e.g., OCC card activation), only as specified in [SP 800-73], may be implemented and SHALL be discoverable.
+For PIN-based cardholder activation, the cardholder SHALL supply a numeric PIN.
+The verification data SHALL be transmitted to the PIV Card and checked by the card.
 If the verification data check is successful, the PIV Card is activated.
-The PIV Card shall include mechanisms to block activation of the card after a number of consecutive failed activation attempts.
+The PIV Card SHALL include mechanisms to block activation of the card after a number of consecutive failed activation attempts.
 The number of allowable consecutive failed activation attempts may vary by activation mechanism.

 The PIN should not be easily guessable or otherwise individually identifiable in nature (e.g., part of a Social Security Number, phone number).
-The PIN shall be a minimum of six digits in length.
-The PIV Card shall compare the chosen PIN against a list of at least 10 commonly-chosen values (e.g., 000000, 123456) and require the choice of a different value if one of those is selected by the user.
+The PIN SHALL be a minimum of six digits in length.
+The PIV Card SHALL compare the chosen PIN against a list of at least 10 commonly-chosen values (e.g., 000000, 123456) and require the choice of a different value if one of those is selected by the user.

 ### 4.3.2 Activation by Card Management System

 PIV Cards may support card activation by the card management system to support card personalization and post-issuance card update.
-To activate the card for personalization or update, the card management system shall perform a challenge response protocol using cryptographic keys stored on the card in accordance with [SP 800-73].
-When cards are personalized, PIV Card Application Administration Keys shall be set to be specific to each PIV Card.
-That is, each PIV Card shall contain a unique PIV Card Application Administration Key.
-PIV Card Application Administration Keys shall meet the algorithm and key size requirements stated in [SP 800-78].
+To activate the card for personalization or update, the card management system SHALL perform a challenge response protocol using cryptographic keys stored on the card in accordance with [SP 800-73].
+When cards are personalized, PIV Card Application Administration Keys SHALL be set to be specific to each PIV Card.
+That is, each PIV Card SHALL contain a unique PIV Card Application Administration Key.
+PIV Card Application Administration Keys SHALL meet the algorithm and key size requirements stated in [SP 800-78].

 ## 4.4 Card Reader Requirements